Naomi Osaka cruises into Pan Pacific Open final | The Japan Times

 The phone decoration in question was a cellphone strap toy featuring a variant design of Giorno Giovanna, a character from the anime “JoJo’s Bizarre Adventure.”

 There was nothing bizarre about Osaka’s path, that adventure has been about as straight forward as it gets.
-As a matter of fact, she’s hasn’t been on the court too long either.
+As a matter of fact, she hasn’t been on the court too long either.

 The recently crowned U.S. Open champion used a booming serve and a strong all-around performance to earn a brisk 6-2, 6-3 victory over Italy’s Camila Giorgi in a semifinal match that took 1 hour and 10 minutes.